This story was originally published on April 28, 2019. It has been updated.

 When the breastfeeding “pump and dump” is put in the context of these other meanings, we see that all of them imply judgment.
 In the stock market, he who pumps and dumps is defrauding innocent investors for his own gain.
 In dating and relationships, he who pumps and dumps is committing a similar type of fraud, albeit for a shorter-term gain.

 Of course, the other pumpers and dumpers have committed a far worse act than the breastfeeding mother.
 In fact, the greater sin may be in throwing out the milk, which has less alcohol than kefir, kombucha, juice, or homemade bread.
-But it's likely the same people who judge mothers for drinking while nursing might also judge them for giving kids juice and gluten.

-Many of the articles above—including the scientific review article—mention Motherisk’s nomogram for breastfeeding mothers, which can be used to determine roughly how many hours and minutes it will take for drinks to be cleared from her blood (and thus, her breast milk).
+Many of the articles above—including the scientific review article—mention Motherisk’s nomogram for breastfeeding mothers, which can be used to calculate roughly how many hours and minutes it will take for drinks to be cleared from her blood (and thus, her breast milk).

-Here is Motherly's Digital Education Editor and midwife, Diana Spalding’s, take on it:
+Here is Spalding’s take on it:

 “The only time I encourage pumping and dumping is to prevent engorgement (and the sequel of problems that can come from it).
 So, say you are out at a wedding enjoying a margarita or four.
 Great!
 (But please call an Uber.)
 If you don’t empty your breasts, you will likely become engorged.
 And routinely skipping feedings can lower your milk supply as well.

 “Instead, take a dancing break and pump.
 Now, that pumped milk will have some alcohol in it.
 To be extra safe, instead of bringing that milk home for your baby to drink, dump it.
 When you’re all sobered up tomorrow, your baby will have perfectly ‘sober’ milk to drink, and your breasts will thank you for the previous night’s emptying.”